thiagomrvieira/saci/README.md

 ## Usage

 After installation, Saci will be automatically activated in development environments.
 It will show a floating bar at the bottom of the page with information about loaded views.
+You can drag the bar header to resize its height.
+The bar height, collapsed/expanded state, and the open state of each view and variable are persisted across reloads (via localStorage).

 ### Features